 When visiting Lisbon, Portugal it would be impossible not to notice the numerous churches in the Old Town.
 It seems like every time we turn a corner, we see yet another church.
 If the church doors happen to be open, we are certainly going to step inside to take a look around.
 Steeped in history and ornate in style, Lisbon churches are fascinating – and they are all free to pop inside for a quick visit.

 We’ve been the sole visitors in enormous churches, our echoing footsteps the only sound – and we’ve walked into smaller, lesser-known churches where every pew is filled for evening mass.
-When we visited at Christmastime, festive decorations adorned the churches, nativity scenes were prominently displayed, and music filled the historic churches at classic holiday Lisbon concerts.
+When we visited Lisbon at Christmas, festive decorations adorned the churches, nativity scenes were prominently displayed, and music filled the historic churches at classic holiday Lisbon concerts.

 10 Must-See Lisbon Churches

 Our list of the top 10 Churches in Lisbon, Portugal are based on our own opinions.
 We have included a helpful link to Google Maps for each church, as well as a Lisbon map of all the recommended churches at the end of the post.

-#1 Estrela Basilica (Basilica of the Sacred Heart)
+#1 Estrela Basilica (Basilica of the Sacred Heart, Lisbon)

 One of the most impressive churches in Lisbon – and seldom visited by tourists – Basilica da Estrela has striking features and a lamentable story.
 Sitting on a hill, the church dome can be seen from afar and, up close, the double bell towers rise from the ornate façade.
 Officially called the Basilica of the Sacred Heart of Jesus, the church was the first church ever to be dedicated to the Sacred Heart.

 Queen Maria I of Portugal had the church built in gratitude for bearing a son, Jose, who would ascend to the throne.
 Construction of Estrela Basilica lasted from 1779 until 1790…which was two years after Jose died from smallpox.
 Queen Maria I died in 1816 and is buried at Estrela Basilica (find her tomb in the right transept).